Surf Forecasts:

 Best Forecast Surf Conditions for Ballina North Wall this week:

-The surf forecast for Ballina North Wall over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 4PM.
-The primary swell is predicted to be 2.2m and 11s period.
-The wind is predicted to be cross-shore as the swell arrives.
+The surf forecast for Ballina North Wall over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Jul 20) at 10PM.
+The primary swell is predicted to be 2.2m and 10s period with a secondary swell of 1.3m and 6s.
+The wind is predicted to be cross-onshore as the swell arrives.

 | Wave Type | Time (AEST) & Date | Wave Height & Period |